Contents

 Examples of Sentences

 - The girl is cooking some stew.
-(This sentence shows a statement.)
+(This sentence makes a statement.)

 - Is it raining?
-(The sentence asks a question.
-It has a capital letter at the beginning but ends with a period (question mark.))
+(This sentence asks a question and ends with a question mark.)

 - What an incredible miracle!
-(The sentence ends with an exclamation mark as the period.)
+(This sentence expresses strong emotion and ends with an exclamation mark.)

 - You must do it.
-(The sentence expresses a command.)
+(This sentence expresses a command.)

 Sentence Structures

-There are four structures, namely: compound-complex sentences, simple sentences, complex sentences, and compound sentences.
+There are four main sentence structures: simple sentences, compound sentences, complex sentences, and compound-complex sentences.

 Simple Sentences